svc333/overview/glossary/glossary.md

 {: #x2012793}

 A list that statelessly manages inbound and outbound traffic for a subnet through the use of rules.
 An access control list helps provide security at the subnet level.

+### access group
+{: #x2160811}

+A set of users and service IDs organized into a group that is used as the subject of an access policy for assigning all group members the same access.

+### access policy
+{: #x2853407}

+A method for granting users, service IDs, and access groups access to account resources.
+An access policy includes a subject, target, and role.

 ### access token
 {: #x2113001}